DannyBen/bashly-book/src/usage/settings.md

 # Settings

 Some of bashly's commands can be tweaked through the use of environment variables, or a settings file.
-The environment variables supported by each command are shown in the respective command's `--help` message.

-If you wish to load settings from a configuration file instead of using environment variables, you can generate an initial settings file by running:
+If you wish to load settings from a configuration file, you can generate an initial settings file by running:

 ```shell
 $ bashly add settings
 ```

-which will create the following file:
+which will create the `settings.yml` file below.

+You can also change the path to this file by setting the environment variable `BASHLY_SETTINGS_PATH`.

 ```yaml settings.yml